morelrep/morel-theme-generator/README.md

 - Run `$ cd assets/env/bin` to go to the folder where the Python environment is activated.
 Activate it with `$ source activate`.
 - Run `$ cd ../src` to move to the folder where the Python scripts are located.
 - Run `$ python3 morel-generate.py` to generate the content from your Zotero collection.
 In some operating systems, the command might vary.
 Check the Python documentation for guidance
+- Run `cd ../../..`to go to the root folder of the site
 - Run `$ bundle exec jekyll serve --config _config.yml,_config_local.yml --livereload` to activate the local server for browsing.
 - Open the browser and go to the link provided by the local server (usually it's http://127.0.0.1:4000).
 - Browse your custom site!